nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # 2. Quick start <a name = "quickstart"></a>

 1. Ensure you have Java 11 or above installed in your computer
-2. Download the latest `GreenMileageEfforts.jar` from [here](https://github.com/AY2021S2-CS2103T-W10-1/tp/releases)
+2. Download the latest GreenMileageEfforts.jar from [here](https://github.com/AY2021S2-CS2103T-W10-1/tp/releases)
 3. Copy the file to the folder you want to use as the *home* folder for your **GreenMileageEfforts**.
 4. Double click the file to start the app.
-5. Type the command in the command box and press `Enter` to execute it
+5. Type the command in the command box and press the Enter key to execute it
 6. Refer to the [Features](#3-features-) below for the details on each command.

 --------------------------------------------------------------------------------------------------------------------